Taranks7/Portfolio/README.md

 This is a portfolio of some of the data science and machine learning based projects I have worked on.

 ### [Project 1: Bioinfomatics Project on Drug Discovery for Coronavirus](https://github.com/Taranks7/Drug-Discovery-Data-Science-Project) ###
-- Retrieve biological activity data of target protiens and compounds from the ChEMBL database
+- Retrieve biological activity data of target proteins and compounds from the ChEMBL database
-- Identify coumpound or molecule which can inhibit the function of the coronavirus 3C-like proteinase
+- Identify compound or molecule which can inhibit the function of the coronavirus 3C-like proteinase
 - Biological activity data used to build a regression model to predict pIC50 values

 ![final image](https://user-images.githubusercontent.com/74196907/103291535-e72fb780-49e3-11eb-8d6b-e56d3c05ed9a.png)